Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Palmeras Beachfront Hotel

-We've had ILP groups stay here in the past loving the perk that there's breakfast available.
-The staff was also helpful, providing ideas on how to spend time on the island or information about different excursions or activities.
-Book your room here
+We've had ILP groups stay here in the past, loving the perk that there's breakfast available.
+One group said they booked 2 rooms for 10 people, so by the time they split the cost, it ended up being really affordable per person.
+They also mentioned that the staff was helpful, providing ideas for how to spend time on the island and information about different excursions and activities.
+Book your room here.

 Three Brothers